jharwell/sierra/docs/src/plugins/prod/graphs.rst

 Usage
 =====

-..
-TODO:: fill in CLI interface here once it is pulled out.

 This plugin can be selected by adding ``prod.graphs`` to the list passed to ``--prod``.
 This plugin supports two logical types of graphs, and therefore two